 - Make certain to state clearly your involvement or connection to the complaint.
 All appropriate parties should be named.

 - Your complaint should include a narrative timeline of the circumstances that led you to believe the Code of Ethics may have been violated.
+If you have supporting evidence and documentation such as emails, text messages, advertisments, contracts, etc… you may submit those with your filing.

 - Your complaint must cite one or more of the Articles of the Code of Ethics, which you allege have been violated.